Capping Soffits and Fascias Cost

 Soffits and fascias are traditionally timber boards that protect the edges of your roof and need very frequent maintenance to keep them in any way fit for purpose.

-These timber boards require paint, which also results in unsightly peeling paint is not much time at all.
-The issues with timber aren’t just aesthetic, as the weakening fascias and soffits will eventually lead to roof decay issues, which are sincerely more costly than capping your fascias and soffits with UPVC.
+The issues with timber aren’t just aesthetic, as the weakening fascias and soffits will eventually lead to roof decay issues, which are much more costly than capping your fascias and soffits with UPVC.

 It will also act as a kind of guttering system to help dispel rainwater from your roof.
-Here’s a quick step by step guide to illustrate how capping is done.

-- The fascia and soffits are fitted with colour matching nails to ensure it looks perfect
+• The fascia and soffits are fitted with colour-matching nails to ensure it looks perfect.

 Can I Cap Fascias and Soffits Myself?

 Capping fascias and soffits is quite a difficult job.
-Not because there are too many confusing or particular steps, but because the materials can be tough to work with and the added complication of working at height can cause some severe health and safety worries.
+Not because there are too many confusing or particular steps, but because the materials can be tough to work with, and the added complication of working at height can cause some severe health and safety worries.

 The biggest issue is with working at height.
-Even atop scaffolding, mistakes and missteps are amplified when working at height and a stumble or a dropped tool can become life-threatening.
-Trained professionals not only have the experience of working on jobs like fascia capping, but also with working safely at height.
+Even atop scaffolding, mistakes and missteps are amplified when working at height, and a stumble or a dropped tool can become life-threatening.

-However, there are still some aspects of the job that you can do yourself to save on costs, such as purchasing the materials yourself, shopping around for scaffolding hire and selecting the right contractors to carry out the work.
+However, there are still some aspects of the job that you can do yourself to save on costs, such as purchasing the materials yourself, shopping around for scaffolding hire, and selecting the right contractors to carry out the work.

 Do My Fascias and Soffits Need to be Capped?

-For example, if the houses in your street and built quite close together, the sides of your home may be well protected from the elements anyway, so you’d only need to cap the front and the back.
+For example, if the houses in your street and are built quite close together, the sides of your home may be well protected from the elements anyway, so you’d only need to cap the front and the back.

 There are some benefits to wooden soffits and fascias, mainly around their superior structural integrity when compared to UPVC.
-Still, again, you can expect to see visible damaging and weakening of the fascias and soffits after a short length of time.
+Still, again, you can expect to see visible damage and weakening of the fascias and soffits after a short length of time.

 Cost of Removing Fascias and Soffits Caps